 Eneco's mission 'Everyone's sustainable energy' has been firmly anchored in our strategy since 2007.
 Our mission stems from the conviction that we must pass on a liveable planet to our children and the generations that follow.
-The 2022 WWF Living Planet report shows an average 69% decline in monitored wildlife populations of mammals, birds, amphibians, reptiles and fish between 1970 and 2018.
+The 2024 WWF Living Planet report shows an average 73% decline in monitored wildlife populations of mammals, birds, amphibians, reptiles and fish between 1970 and 2020.
 Eneco has laid down its sustainability objectives in its One Planet Plan.
 Living within the natural boundaries of the planet is what Eneco believes in and strives for.
-Therefore, the plan contains measurable objectives in the field of climate, biodiversity, circularity and society.
-To reverse the loss of biodiversity, Eneco wants to take full responsibility for protecting biodiversity related to all its new onshore assets in scope (§2.1), such as wind and solar farms, heat grid and storage installations1.
-Support for the energy transition will only be maintained if it is not at the expense of the impact on biodiversity.
-Eneco's ambition for biodiversity is that, from 2025, all its investment decisions for new sustainable energy sources will have a net positive effect on biodiversity.
-This means that we will increase biodiversity more than we burden it.
-We achieve this by first avoiding and minimising the negative effects on biodiversity when developing and operating new projects and, in addition, by investing in nature restoration and development.

 Figure 1: Four pillars of Eneco's One Planet Plan.
-Source: Eneco, 2024.
+Source: Eneco, 20254.